renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 }

-* ERROR: we got warnings about 2 contigs that were possibly chimeric We will run Break10x to fix the error.
+* ERROR: we got warnings about 2 contigs that were possibly chimeric.
+		We will run Break10x to fix the error.